DHTMLX/docs-suite/docs/grid/configuration.md

 {{note If you specify the editing option in the configuration of Grid, then editing of a column with checkbox will always be enabled.}}

-- **combobox** - an editor for cells that should contain several options to choose from.
-There is a possibility to find an option by entering text in the edit control.
+- **combobox** - an editor for cells that should contain several options to choose from

 To use this editor you need to specify the **editorType: "combobox"** property for a column and provide the **options** property with an array of options to be displayed in the editor, e.g.: